 Do I need travel insurance and what kinds are available?

-I have plans to visit a friend in Spain this summer, but recent events have me rethinking the trip.
-From what I’ve heard, travel insurance policies don’t always cover cancellation due to fear of contracting the coronavirus—or other potential health scares.
+I have plans to visit a friend in Spain this fall.
+From what I’ve heard, travel insurance policies don’t always cover cancellation due a pandemic or other potential health scares.
 What should I do?

 —Jason S., Frisco, Texas

-The ongoing coronavirus threat has revealed just how interconnected our world has become—for good or for ill.
-In addition to the very real human toll, the outbreak has caused the cancellations of more than a dozen major conferences and put global sporting events like the Tokyo Summer Olympics in limbo.
-The virus hasn’t spared individual travelers, either.
+The Covid-19 pandemic revealed just how interconnected our world has become—for good or for ill.
+In addition to the tragic human toll, the virus caused the cancellations or postponements of innumerable conferences, festivals, and major global sporting events.

 What kind of travel insurance is available?